After updating to PRTG 26.1.118, the PRTG core server does not start anymore, and the log contains the following message:

 Microsoft Root Certificate Program

-To use the Microsoft Root Certificate Program to add the certificates, follow the instructions here: List of Trusted Root Certificates in Windows.
+If your organization uses the Microsoft Root Certificate Program, Windows adds the required certificates automatically.
+To verify or to trigger this, we recommend that you follow the instructions here: List of Trusted Root Certificates in Windows.

-Download the following certificates and import them to the Windows certificate store on the PRTG core server system and probe system:
+If your organization manages the Windows certificate store manually and does not use the Microsoft Root Certificate Program, download and import the below certificates before you start the update to the intermediate version or versions.
+Import them to the Windows certificate store on the PRTG core server system and probe system: